jlnslv/web-dev-boilerplate/README.md

 ### Add new JavaScript Plugin
 New plugins have to added through bower.
+I've added the follow `grunt plugin` https://github.com/stephenplusplus/grunt-bower-install.
+It injects components automagically into the index.html (not the one in `public`)

 ## The MIT License (MIT)